 Step 6: Data access.

 Before submitting a proposal, please check the current Planned/approved proposals and the current publications from the BIA International Database.
+A list of published papers and/or approved analyses will be continuously added to the website.

-Several steps are required to get access and to perform an analysis in the database, namely: i) download and fill out a form (“The BIA International Database Publications Policy”) agreeing up front to the publication policy; ii) create an analysis proposal (“The BIA International Database Proposed Analysis”), providing a succinct summary, including the variables from the dataset that will be required, population of interest, and a brief timeframe for data analysis; iii) submit your proposed analysis to This email address is being protected from spambots.
-You need JavaScript enabled to view it.; iv) the management group will discuss the idea and will provide a feedback within 4 weeks.
+Several steps are required to get access and to perform an analysis in the database, namely: i) download and fill out a form (“The BIA International Database Publications Policy”) agreeing up front to the publication policy; ii) create an analysis proposal (“The BIA International Database Proposed Analysis”), providing a succinct summary, including the variables from the dataset that will be required, the population of interest, and a brief timeframe for data analysis; iii) submit your proposed analysis to This email address is being protected from spambots.
+You need JavaScript enabled to view it.; iv) the management group will discuss the idea and will provide feedback within 4 weeks.

 If the management group provides a favorable response, a file with the approved data will be provided to perform data analysis and manuscript preparation.